Credential Support: for seniors, recent graduates, or career change professionals

 Cal Teach offers two competitive scholarships to its interns who enroll in UCSC’s Master's/Credential Program.
 Plan ahead for these opportunities.
 They have pre-requisites that you should have completed by the time you apply for them.
 To apply you must submit only one application for both scholarships.
 Feel free to learn more about each financial opportunity:

 |Bruce Fellowship Information (not currently available)|

 Cal Teach/Noyce Scholarship Application Material

-If you missed the Meet the Districts event in November, you can still apply to the Noyce Scholarship if you complete this make-up requirement!
+If you miss the Meet the Districts event in fall quarter, you can still apply to the Noyce Scholarship if you complete this make-up requirement!

 A strong applicant will have completed the CBEST (or equivalency) and CSET (if no Subject Matter Waiver) before applying and demonstrate commitment to teaching in a high-need school.

 Scholarship candidates are informed of their selection in the offer of admission and graduate support from the UCSC Graduate Division, usually in March.
 Scholar/Fellow expectations and payment details are provided by Cal Teach.